davidcorre/fine_structure_variation/Readme.rst

     pip install corner

-    - A note about the "sigmas" used in this cornet plot

-See the documentation here: https://github.com/dfm/corner.py
+About the "sigmas" used in this cornet plot: see the documentation here: https://github.com/dfm/corner.py